30 Sep How Long Does Alcohol Stay in Your Urine?

 When it comes to alcoholism or alcohol abuse behavior, keep in mind, there is a category of alcoholics who may still be able function in their day-to-day lives, although this behavior can still cause damage.

 A high-functioning alcoholic is just as it sounds: a person capable of functioning in their everyday life, who maintains his or her professional and personal relationships, while abusing alcohol.
-The symptoms don’t follow the typical signs of alcoholism, so may be harder to detect.
+The symptoms don’t follow the typical signs of alcoholism, so it may be harder to detect.
 However, the damage it can do to a person’s health and eventually other aspects of their life remains the same.

 Outwardly, a high-functioning alcoholic may seem more composed, but still puts themselves and others at risk with regards to their constant drinking.
 The higher tolerance a person has to alcohol makes the line blur between sobriety and an intoxicated state.
 A high-functioning alcoholic may think they are well enough to drive, go to work, or be in social situations, when in reality, their mindset and reaction times aren’t where they should be.